verhas/jamal/README.md

 * `verbatim`, and
 * `options`

-The built-in macros are used with `#` or `@` in front of the name of the macro.
+You use the built-in macros with `#` or `@` in front of the macro's name.
-These characters signal that the macro is not user-defined but rather built-in and, they also have a side effect.
+These characters signal that the macro is not user-defined but built-in, and they also have a side effect.
-The usual use is to start a macro with the `@` character.
+The typical use is to start a macro with the `@` character.
-In that case, the macro is evaluated with the rest of the input till the closing string (which is `}` in the samples).
+In that case, the macro evaluates the rest of the input till the closing string.
-If the macro starts with the `#` character then the input is first parsed for other macros.
+If the macro starts with the `#` character, then the input is first parsed for other macros.
-These macros are evaluated, and their result replace their occurrences in the code.
+These macros are evaluated, and their results replace their occurrences in the code.
-Only after this the macro we are looking at is evaluated.
+Only after this, the macro we are looking at is evaluated.
-For examples, and a more detailed explanation about this see the section about the built-in macro `export`.
+For more details, see the section about the built-in macro `export`.

 ### `comment`<a name="comment">